3. Bayesian methods#

 3.3.
 Bayesian Inference#

 In the Bayesian framework, everything centers around the posterior distribution and our ability to relate our previous knowledge with newly gained evidence to the next stage of our belief (of a probability distribution).
-With the posterior being our entire inference about the parameters given the data, there exist multiple inference approaches with their roots in frequentist statistics.
+With the posterior being our entire inference about the parameters given the data, multiple inference approaches exist with their roots in frequentist statistics.

 3.3.1.
 Bayesian Point Estimation#

 Bayesian point estimation chooses a single value to represent the entire posterior distribution.
-Potential choices here are locations like the posterior mean, and posterior median.
+Potential choices here are locations like the posterior mean and posterior median.
 The posterior mean \(\hat{\theta}\) minimizes the posterior mean squared error

 (3.13)#\[PMS(\hat{\theta}) = \int (\theta - \hat{\theta})^{2} g(\theta | y_{1}, \ldots, y_{n})d\theta,\]